|

 Section 218 (5) CRIMINAL PROCEDURE CODE.

-At hearing I had before me the affidavits of Mark Bebe dated 7th January 20ry 2002, 8th January 2002, 30th January 2002 and 25th February 2002, the Constitutional Petition filed on 31st January 2002 and the Statement of Mark Bebe dated 8th January 2002.
+At that hearing I had before me the affidavits of Mark Bebe dated 7th January 2002, 8th January 2002, 30th January 2002 and 25th February 2002, the Constitutional Petition filed on 31st January 2002 and the Statement of Mark Bebe dated 8th January 2002.
 I also have the ‘Statement of Defence’ filed on 13th February 2002 and the affidavit of George Pakoasongi dated 13th February 2002.

 Section 218 (5) of the Criminal Procedure Code states: